vefunder/protocol-research-review/articles/Membrane/membrane.md

  * [Runtime Verification Audit](https://github.com/runtimeverification/publications/blob/main/reports/smart-contracts/Euroe%20Stablecoin%20Audit.pdf)
  * [Curve Governance Proposal](https://gov.curve.fi/t/proposal-to-add-ageur-euroe-on-ethereum-to-the-gauge-controller/8894)

 ## Relation to Curve

 A [gauge proposal](https://gov.curve.fi/t/proposal-to-add-ageur-euroe-on-ethereum-to-the-gauge-controller/8894) was submitted in February 2023 for the [agEUR/EUROe](https://curve.fi/#/ethereum/pools/factory-v2-273/deposit) pool on Ethereum.
 The pool seeks to combine fiat on/off-ramp capability (EUROe) with a permissionless euro token which has a number of DeFi integrations and arbitrage routes (agEUR).
 The proposal has not yet gone to a vote.

 ## Abstract

-For readers interested in the regulatory details of e-money, a report by Monerium on the asset risk assessment of EURe and its compliance with e-money regulations is available for review below:
+For readers interested in the regulatory details of e-money, Llama Risk has previously released an [asset risk assessment of Monerium EURe](https://cryptorisks.substack.com/p/asset-risk-assessment-monerium) and its compliance with e-money regulations.

 TL;DR of our findings:

 - EUROe is a centralized stablecoin issued by Membrane Finance under the e-money regime.
 - Membrane Finance is an authorized electronic money institution in Finland.
 - Membrane Finance is prepared for upcoming Markets in Crypto Assets Regulation (MiCA) requirements.